Understanding Bill C-18: Canada's Online News Act explained

 What is Bill C-18?

-Bill C-18, or the Online News Act, lays out a framework that would require digital giants such as Google and Meta to develop deals with Canadian news sites for previewing and sharing their online news content.

-Bill C-18, or the Online News Act, lays out a framework that would require digital giants such as Google and Meta to develop deals with Canadian news sites for previewing and sharing their online news content.
+Bill C-18, or the Online News Act, lays out a framework that would require digital giants such as Google and Meta to develop agreements with Canadian news sites to provide them with compensation for sharing their online news content through links or other means.

-The bill would require tech companies to compensate Canadian news organizations when their content appears on their platforms.
-The federal government says the bill is to help the Canadian news industry, which has seen falling subscriptions and ad revenue overtime as those profits shift to Google and Facebook.
+The bill requires tech companies to compensate Canadian news organizations when their content appears on their platforms.
+The federal government says the bill is to help the Canadian news industry, which has seen falling subscriptions and ad revenue over time as those profits shift to Google and Facebook.

-According to an Angus Reid report released earlier this month, 85 per cent of Canadians do not pay for any online news subscription, and Canadians under the age of 64 usually check social media sites like Facebook and Reddit first to get their news.
+According to an Angus Reid report released earlier this month, 85 per cent of Canadians do not pay for any online news subscriptions and Canadians under the age of 64 usually check social media sites such as Facebook and Reddit first to get their news.

-According to the Parliamentary Budget Officer, which provides economic and financial analysis to the government as an independent body, the bill would shift around $329 million to the Canadian news industry.
+The Parliamentary Budget Officer, which provides economic and financial analysis to the government as an independent body, estimates the bill would shift around $329 million to the Canadian news industry.

 How have tech giants reacted?

-Both Google and Meta – the company behind Facebook and Instagram – have stated that they will be removing links to Canadian news from their platform in response to the law, before the end of the year.
+Both Google and Meta – the company behind Facebook and Instagram – have stated that they will be removing links to Canadian news from their platforms in response to the law before the end of the year.

 Where will news be blocked?